InyextcionES/OpenCore-Post-Install/universal/security.md

 If you're doing heavy troubleshooting or have the need to disable Vault, the main things to change:

-* Grab a new copy of OpenCore.efi
+* Descarga una nueva copia de OpenCore.efi
 * `Misc -> Security -> Vault` set to Optional

 ## ScanPolicy